OTT Streaming – What Every Broadcaster Must Know in 2024

 Over-the-top platforms deliver video content directly over the web without the hassle, frustrations, or high costs associated with traditional broadcasting.
 With the market for OTT services expected to reach over $158 billion by 2024, now is the time to join in.
 OTT broadcasting isn’t the future; it is happening right now.

-Benefits of OTT Broadcasting
+Benefits of OTT Streaming

 Cable and satellite providers began offering video on demand (VOD) content in the mid-90s.
 However, content options were often limited and relatively expensive.
 The Internet’s explosive growth and the development of OTT have unlocked entirely new paradigms for media delivery.